 Rigging the online poker games in anyone’s favor would serve no purpose for regulated US sites as they risk the loss of their online gaming license.
 Heavy fines may be implemented and they may even forfeit their chance to receive a license in any other US states in the future.

-With that come plenty of perks such as the option for problem gamblers to self exclude, measures in place to prevent bots, geo-location tools, fair games and the support of a balanced player ecology.
+With that license, comes plenty of benefits such as the option for problem gamblers to self exclude, measures in place to prevent bots, geo-location tools, guaranteed fair games, and the support of a balanced player ecology.

 Furthermore, all player funds have to allocated in segregated accounts and the site can be held reliable for it via the responsible state gambling commissions.

 Steps To Creating An Account For Regulated Sites

 The general steps to create an account for all these regulated sites is the same: